More distance off the tee.

 Decision time though...

 It's time to decide, do you want distance, spin or feel?
-Or a combination of both?
+Or a combination of all?
 Let's have a look below to see which balls are best for your priorities with a swing speed of 85 mph to 90 mph with the driver.

 The best golf balls for this range of swing speeds have medium compression (hardness).
 The latest obsession with ultra low compression balls isn't our best bet at 85-95 mph.
 Anything between 55 and 70 will be a good choice for your swing speed.